Eakin Elementary School

 School Board Representative: Gini Pupo-Walker

-Eakin has a rich history of excellence dating back to 1928.
-Whether it is meeting the needs of families through our food pantry, differentiating teaching methods for a variety of unique learning styles or facilitating students to meet their fullest potential, Eakin exceeds expectations and truly does "Give You the World."
+Eakin has a rich history of excellence dating to 1928.
+Whether it is differentiating teaching methods for a variety of unique learning styles or facilitating students to meet their fullest potential, Eakin exceeds expectations and truly does "Give You the World."

-As an International Baccalaureate (IB) World School, Eakin uses an inquiry-based curriculum designed to foster intercultural understanding and respect through the study of six themes: who we are, sharing the planet, how we express ourselves, how the world works, how we organize ourselves; and where we are in place and time.
-Eakin received IB certification in the spring of 2012, and our students are a part of one of the only school systems nationwide to offer IB education from kindergarten to 12th grade.
-West End Middle School and Hillsboro High School also offer IB programmes.
+As an International Baccalaureate (IB) World School, Eakin uses an inquiry-based curriculum designed to foster intercultural understanding and respect through the study of six themes: who we are, how we share the planet, how we express ourselves, how the world works, how we organize ourselves; and where we are in place and time.
+Eakin is certified in the IB Primary Years Programme, and our students can receive an IB education from kindergarten to 12th grade.
+West End Middle School and Hillsboro High School, the zoned schools into which Eakin matriculates, also offer IB programmes.

+At Eakin, we celebrate the diversity of our student body that reflects families from across Nashville and the globe.
 Eakin's students represent many different countries and make up one of the most diverse elementary school populations in the state.
 Our students speak more than 20 languages and represent over 40 countries.
 There is a rich diversity of cultures, races, languages and socio-economic levels.
-This diversity has led the school through the best times in its history and also has presented it with its most difficult challenges.
-The challenges have been met with grit and tenacity and the community addresses each challenge with a desire to overcome.
 These traits make Eakin a unique and special place to learn, teach and serve.

-Located in Hillsboro Village, Eakin stands on a 9.3 acre property in the center of one of Nashville's oldest urban neighborhoods.
-In 2006, a $9.7 million renovation added a new academic wing to the 1928 historic Cavert School building.
-This state-of-the-art facility includes a computer lab, 9,500-volume modern library, gymnasium, art studio, music room, auditorium, cafeteria, two playgrounds, a sports field and a dedicated extended care wing.
+Located in Hillsboro Village, Eakin stands in the center of one of Nashville's most vibrant urban neighborhoods.
+The school facility includes a 9,500-volume modern library, gymnasium, art studio, music room, auditorium, cafeteria, two playgrounds, a sports field, and a dedicated aftercare wing.

 7:45 a.m. - 3:00 p.m.